 The Studio City Notes were subject to a special mandatory redemption at a redemption price in the event that i) the Studio City Project Facility was not executed on or before March 31, 2013; and ii) the funds were not released from the Note Proceeds Account prior to January 28, 2014, the date that was one year from the date of the execution of the Studio City Project Facility due to the failure of the conditions precedent (subject to certain exceptions) to first utilization of the Studio City Project Facility to be satisfied or waived by such date.
-The first condition was satisfied with execution of the Studio City Project Facility not be satisfied or waived by such date.
-The first disbursement funds on the Studio City Notes were released from the Note Proceeds Account to a bank account of the Company for the Studio City project cost payments on January 17, 2014.
+The first condition was satisfied with execution of the Studio City Project Facility on January 28, 2013 and the second condition was satisfied when the first disbursement funds on the Studio City Notes were released from the Note Proceeds Account to a bank account of the Company for the Studio City project cost payments on January 17, 2014.